-Extracting text from images is a common requirement in modern applications, whether it's for processing scanned documents, enhancing accessibility, or automating data entry.
+Extracting text from images is a common requirement in modern applications, whether it is for processing scanned documents, enhancing accessibility, or automating data entry.
 AWS Rekognition provides robust text detection capabilities that can be seamlessly integrated into your Node.js applications.
+For synchronous operations, the service supports JPEG and PNG formats with images up to 15MB in size and can detect up to 100 words per image.

 Introduction to AWS Rekognition and text detection